alpcansoydas/microservices-sample-app/README.md

 cd /admin
 docker-compose up

-This project is created from freecodecamp.org
+This sample project is created to understand microservice architecture from freecodecamp.org